ElTruckito/eltruckito.github.io/_posts/2024-03-13-migrating-to-findpenguins.md

 Attempting to migrate an ongoing trip with a substantial *7404 waypoints* from Polarsteps to Find Penguins would be an impossible task
 Faced with these options, we explored various avenues to transfer our ongoing journey from Polarsteps to Find Penguins, without creating an imperfect or imprecise map.

-### What can be migrated easily and what can’t

-If your Polarsteps tracker has been active throughout your entire journey, migrating the GPS coordinates of your entire trip is feasible.
-The process involves automatically adding step coordinates and converting them into footprints, while the task of manually adding photos remains.
-For users who have utilized Polarsteps primarily as a diary, this migration process may span a few nights to complete, depending on the volume of entries.

-In our case, where we predominantly leveraged Polarsteps for its mapping functionality and the ability to share our location with friends and family.
-As such, the need to manually add a few steps along the way was not a significant impediment to migrating our data.
-While this approach may entail some effort, the overall convenience of having a more secure and feature-rich tracking platform, such as Find Penguins, justified the transition for us.

 ## The Migration Process